 - A. A course schedule must be presented to the MHTC program coordinator prior to the proposed training.
 The schedule should include: title of course; date(s); time; exact location; and agenda.
 Any changes to the course schedule must have prior approval from the MHTC. - B. Each student must complete a survey form at the completion of the workshop/training.
 The survey will ask a series of questions concerning adequacy of: training received; instructor's presentation; training facility/location; and worth of the training. - C. The Subrecipient must provide a sign-up sheet for every class when submitting a reimbursement request for the course (a typed list of everyone who registered is not acceptable).
 The sign-up sheet must capture the following information: - 1.
 Title of the class - 2.
 Date(s) and location of class - 3.
 Printed Name and signature of attendees (unless otherwise prohibited) - 4.
-Name of agency/organization of each attendee - D. To ensure cost effectiveness, every effort should be made to enroll a minimum of fifteen (15) students per class. - E. Copies of the student evaluations, number of students enrolled/number of students attending, agenda/syllabus/curriculum, and participant sign-up sheets must be retained in Subrecipient's files after the training has been conducted and available for MHTC review upon request.
+Name of agency/organization of each attendee - D. To ensure cost effectiveness, every effort should be made to enroll a minimum of fifteen (15) students per class.
+If the minimum number of students cannot be ensured, the subrecipient should contact the MHTC Highway Safety Office to seek approval to proceed with the class. - E. Copies of the student evaluations, number of students enrolled/number of students attending, agenda/syllabus/curriculum, and participant sign-up sheets must be retained in Subrecipient's files after the training has been conducted and available for MHTC review upon request.